 Not all plants are naturally equipped to deal with the cold weather.
 Some need a little extra help if they are to survive.

-Plant cloches can be used as mini greenhouses and can be handmade or bought ready for the job from most large garden centres.
-A plant fleece can be placed around the base of a young growing or damaged tree or other small plant.
+Plant cloches can be used as mini-greenhouses and can be handmade or bought ready for the job from most large garden centres.
+A plant fleece can be placed around the base of a young growing or damaged tree or another small plant.

 You can make your own cloche using the top of a plastic drinks bottle.
 You can remove the lid to aid ventilation or leave it screwed on the generate heat within it.
 This option is ideal if you are unable to transplant plants that are in the ground to a warmer area or for heavy plants in containers.